 It is important to note that a claim that is processed by the payer and posted to a deductible or coinsurance is not considered a denied claim.

 Following up on denied claims is an integral part of revenue cycle management.
 Many providers assume that once they submit a claim, their job is completed with a timely payment on the way (if only in a perfect world).
-An experienced Accounts Receivable representative is aware that follow up on claims submission is necessary to ensuring that payment is received.
+An experienced Accounts Receivable representative is aware that follow-up on claims submission is necessary to ensure payment is received.

-Does the pressure of claim follow up and accounts receivable management create stress for you?
+Does the pressure of claim follow-up and accounts receivable management create stress for you?
 When you understand the difference between rejection and denial in medical billing, it makes navigating the process that much easier.
 Let the experts at Missing Piece Billing and Consulting help you with your behavioral health and ABA billing needs.
-Our experienced staff knows and incorporates best practice payer specific policies and protocols on a daily basis to ensure that your behavioral health and ABA claims are not rejected or denied, and that they are paid correctly and on time.
+Our experienced staff knows and incorporates best practice payer specific policies and protocols on a daily basis.
+We ensure that your behavioral health and ABA claims are not rejected or denied, especially due to avoidable issues like incorrect ABA billing codes and out-of-date payer profiles, and that they are paid correctly and on time.